FASHION ARTICLES

 Jian Ye photographed in Sabukaru FW24 Showroom

-Bianco is convinced that Jian Ye will be the next generation’s Undercover; he may not be far off.
+will be the next generation’s Undercover; he may not be far off.
 From the beginning, the brand has incorporated an eclectic array of references: an early season used the Triads from Grand Theft Auto as inspiration, another built a “pig special forces,” with models wearing pig masks and special patches with pig snouts.
 Jian Ye’s most recent collection looked to Shaolin kung fu for inspiration, the lookbook featuring models in fighting stance with looser, more technical fabrics offering a sense of mobility.

 Despite wildly disconnected references from season to season, Jian Ye is steadily building a cohesive creative universe.
 Behind the louder imagery of some collections, the clothes are clearly well-made and thoughtful.
 This season’s jackets use high-quality cotton fabrics with intricate pattern making and paneling, perforated with grommets and cinched by elastic ties.
 Noob, the designer of Jian Ye, understands the balance between the visual and tactile elements of fashion in an acute way, developing a unique aesthetic that proposes intelligent, wearable clothing.